Frequently Asked Questions

 A: Yes.
 Families enrolling at Breck may opt in to our transportation program, which is door-to-door in most areas.
 Our buses also provide drop-offs for students who may participate in activities after school at off-campus locations such as an athletics club or music organization.
 In addition to transportation at the beginning and end of the school day, Breck also has an activity bus to accommodate students who stay after school for various activities on campus.

 A: Breck’s application can be accessed from the Apply section within our website.
 All applications are completed and submitted electronically via our secure online application portal.

 Q: Do you accept students for all grades?

 A: Yes; our most common entry grades are Preschool, Kindergarten, 5th, 6th, and 9th grades.
-For each of these grades, we add between 15 and 30 students each year, Please note, applicants to Preschool must be 3 years and 4 months old on the first day of school.
+For each of these grades, we add between 15-30 students each year, Please note, applicants to Preschool must be 3 years and 4 months old on the first day of school.